 This smartwatch shows you when you are getting a phone call.
 It lets you swipe to accept or reject it.
 The Galaxy Watch also buzzes you with notifications from your smartphone.
 This smartwatch is perfect for budget shoppers and those who don't need the latest features.

 However, if you want a newer and more refined version of the original, then the Galaxy Watch 3 is perfect for you.
-It is packed with several health and fitness perks that you might not find in the original Galaxy Watch.
+It has several health and fitness perks you might not find in the original Galaxy Watch.

-If you are more interested in a health and fitness smartwatch, then you might want to check out the Galaxy Watch Active 2.
+If you are more interested in a health and fitness smartwatch, check out the Galaxy Watch Active 2.
 This budget-friendly smartwatch comes in a sleeker, more lightweight package.
 It has an electrocardiogram (ECG) feature for detecting an irregular heartbeat.

 In addition to that, the Galaxy Watch Active 2 has an advanced accelerometer and a more accurate LED-based heart rate monitor.
-IT also has an improved GPS accuracy as well.
+It has improved GPS accuracy as well.

 Charging your Galaxy Watch

-If you want to take full advantage of your Samsung Galaxy Watch, you need to charge it properly.
-Keep in mind that you need to charge the battery before using the Galaxy Watch for the first time.
-You also need to charge your device if it has been unused for lengthy periods.
+Remember to charge the battery before using the Galaxy Watch for the first time.
+It would help if you charged it properly to take full advantage of your Samsung Galaxy Watch.
+You also need to charge your device if unused for long periods.

 The actual battery life of your Galaxy Watch depends on the WiFi connection and app used.
 As well as the frequency of calls and messages.